 What Would Jefferson do?
 Time Traveling at Thomas Jefferson’s Monticello

 So this dweeby-looking guy interrupts us, says he knows exactly what Jefferson would do.
 He’s got on big square glasses and red suspenders.
 Apparently, he’s an employee of Monticello, or anyway that’s what his name badge says.
-It says his name is Clive.
+His name is Clive.

 “No,” he says.
 “I really do.
 I really know what Jefferson would do.
-I’m not just speculating.”
+I’m not just blowing smoke.”

-“And how do you know this?” wonders my wife, not at all put out, but sincerely curious.
-She’s like that.
-Everybody get’s the benefit of the doubt with her.
+“And how do you know this?” my wife wonders, not at all put out, but sincerely curious.
+My wife is like that.
+Everybody gets the benefit of the doubt.